Siteworx

-Siteworx, LLC is a digital consultancy.
-The agency is best known for its work with large companies such as Time Warner Cable, Citrix, and Mandarin Oriental Hotel Group.
+Siteworx, LLC was a digital consultancy.
+The agency was best known for its work with large companies such as Time Warner Cable, Citrix, and Mandarin Oriental Hotel Group.
+Siteworx rebranded as Shift7 Digital and was acquired by Merkle, Inc., a division of Dentsu Inc.

 Company history

 Siteworx was founded in 2002 by Tim McLaughlin and former VP of Creative, Rand Kramer.
-McLaughlin currently serves as chairman of the board.
+McLaughlin served as chairman of the board and is now a boardmember of Shift7 Digital.
 Siteworx secured its first enterprise client in 2007 when Mandarin Oriental Hotel Group (MOHG) engaged Siteworx to build and manage MandarinOriental.com.
 Over the subsequent years, Siteworx built a diverse portfolio composed primarily of large commercial clients.

 In 2012, Siteworx received an investment from Riordan, Lewis & Haden, a private equity firm based in Los Angeles, CA that invests in high-growth, profitable enterprises with $20–$150 million of annual revenue.
 In 2013, Siteworx was awarded the 2013 Corporate Growth Award for Corporate Growth Company of the Year ($25M - $75M category) by the National Capital Chapter of ACG (Association for Corporate Growth) and then Siteworx CEO McLaughlin was named as a Finalist for the 2013 Ernst & Young Entrepreneur of the Year Award.

 In 2014, Adobe Systems named Siteworx its North American Regional Partner of the Year and Intershop appointed Siteworx as a strategic partner for integrating Intershop's omni-channel commerce platform and Adobe Experience Manager.
 This was in addition to being named a Sitecore Certified Solution Partner.

+Siteworx rebranded to Shift7 Digital in 2018.
+Shift7 Digital was acquired by Merkle, Inc. in 2023.